 What I am trying to say is that morning routines are highly personal.
 For me, the 20 minutes I spend brewing coffee, putting on makeup, and having a quick cuddle with my cat are 20 minutes I’ve set aside for me and only me.
 They aren’t perfect, but they’re mine.

 Still, a strong morning routine can be highly impactful.
-Behavior scientist Jon Levy wrote an article for Inc. about the power of morning routines.
+Behavioral scientist Jon Levy wrote an article for Inc. about the power of morning routines.
 “At their core, routines are a series of habits,” he claims.
 “Good ones propel us towards our goals, get us moving, and motivate us to go on with the rest of the day.”

 But he knows how easily our routines can go south.